duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 #### Why Autonomous Robots?
 Autonomous robots offer a promising solution by enabling direct recycling of battery packs.
 Robots are well suited for dangerous jobs dealing with high voltage electricity and hazardous materials, removing the risk to human workers.

-Overcoming the challenge of fastener defeating calls for for intelligent and adaptive robotics that can learn on the job, from other robots in a network as well as from humans, videos and product documentation.
+Overcoming the challenge of fastener defeating calls for intelligent and adaptive robotics that can learn on the job, from other robots in a network as well as from humans, videos and product documentation.

 Robotic equipment offers precise disassembly, recovering materials with greater efficiency and significantly reducing downstream emissions in the recycling process.
 Leveraging machine learning and transformer neural networks, we are developing robots that can use sensor and vision data to learn to perform these dangerous and challenging tasks with adaptive intelligence and continuous learning capabilities.